2022 Healthy Streets Scorecard results

 Looking at new data published this year to reflect population density, Barking & Dagenham scores lower than it should, when taking account of its density.
 When we account for housing density, Barking & Dagenham would currently expect to achieve an overall score of 3.5, double its overall score of 1.7.

-Barking and Dagenham has introduced some School Streets, where traffic around schools is restricted at arrival and departure times, which is good news.
-But the borough has otherwise done little to improve conditions for pedestrians and cyclists when compared to other boroughs.
-It has yet to introduce borough-wide 20mph speed limits and parking is controlled on fewer than a third of streets, even though parking controls reduce traffic and make streets much safer, and even though a number of boroughs now control parking on all roads.
+Over the last year Barking and Dagenham has introduced more School Streets, where traffic around schools is restricted at arrival and departure times, which is good news.
+The proportion of schools with School Streets increased from 8% in 2021 to 15% in 2022.
+However, other measures to improve conditions for pedestrians and cyclists are still lacking.
+The area of Low Traffic Neighbourhoods (LTNs) as a proportion of total area suitable for LTNs remains at very low 5% (compared to 70% in leading borough Hackney) and the borough has yet to introduce borough-wide 20mph speed limits and parking is controlled on fewer than a third of streets, even though parking controls reduce traffic and make streets much safer, and even though a number of boroughs now control parking on all roads.

 Scorecard (factored score) chart explained